 There are several factors individual to each horse that affects its longevity.
 These factors usually vary, even within breeds, and among family lines.

-Although most horses live to be around 25-30 years old, some, like Friesians, are genetically disposed to shorter lifespans.
+Although most horses live to around 25-30 years old, some, like Friesians, are genetically disposed to shorter lifespans.
 On average, a Friesian will reach approximately 16 years old.
 Their short life expectancy is due to the possibility of developing genetic disorders.

 Linebreeding, or inbreeding family lines, also produces horses more prone to illness and premature death.
 Most of these horses with the disposition to experience illness or disease due to genetics share similarly short lifespans.